 Jig grinding

-Jig grinding can grind high-precision inner holes, outer circles, taperedprecision jig grinding holes, coordinate holes, stepped holes, stepped surfaces, key slots, square holes, and curves composed of straight lines and arcs.
+Jig grinding can grind high-precision inner holes, outer circles, tapered holes, coordinate holes, stepped holes, stepped surfaces, key slots, square holes, and curves composed of straight lines and arcs.
 Like coordinate boring, the workpiece must be positioned and aligned before grinding.
 After alignment, use the vertical and horizontal movement of the worktable to make the machine tool spindle base coincide with the workpiece arc base, and then grind.

 What are the commonly used grinding methods for Jig grinding?